Glenn Hysén: GAIS and retirement

 He returned to Sweden in 1992 and played three seasons for GAIS before retiring from professional football in 1994.

 International career

 Hysén represented the Sweden U17, U19, and U21 teams a total of 25 times between 1976 and 1980.
 He made his full international debut for the Sweden national team on 6 March 1981 against Northern Ireland.
-He continued to play for the Swedish national team for the next nine years.
+He continued to play for the Sweden national team for the next nine years.
 In a 1990 FIFA World Cup qualification match on 19 October 1988 against England at Wembley Stadium, Hysén was awarded six "wasps" out of five by Expressen for a heroic defensive performance.
 Hysén captained Sweden at the 1990 FIFA World Cup in Italy, when they lost all three of their first-round matches and went home surprisingly early.

 Coaching career

 Hysén has been assistant coach for Torslanda IK.
 This experience landed him a spot on reality show FC Z which takes 15 men between the ages of 18 and 31 who have never played football before and trains them so they can play against a real team.
 On the show, he is the coach of the football team FC Zulu which was pinned against his son Tobias's former team, Djurgårdens IF.

 In November 2010, Glenn Hysén signed a contract making him co-head coach of Swedish division II team Utsiktens BK.